Education Debate Dialogue Interventionsfläche Young People Conference Reading Vernetzung Lecture German English

 entrance free

-Description: In times of social upheaval and geopolitical tensions, independent journalism faces new challenges and opportunities.
-The panel discussion "Local vs. Europe in Europe" sheds light on the interactions between local and European journalism and discusses their significance for democratic opinion-forming.
+In times of social upheaval and geopolitical tensions, free journalism faces new challenges and opportunities.
+The panel discussion ‘The European in the Local and the Local in Europe’ highlights the interactions between local and European journalism and discusses their significance for democratic opinion-forming.

-The discussion is dedicated to the following questions:
+The discussion will address the following questions:

 The event offers a space for discussion, exchange and inspiration – for everyone who is committed to and interested in independent journalism and its future.